Melbourne Metro 2: 2014–present: Further planning and provisions

 A report by Melbourne City Council in early 2018 stated its support for the entire MM2 project, and urged the state government to begin planning as soon as possible.
 It also suggested that Melbourne Metro 3 could be an entirely new line, combining a Melbourne Airport rail link and Doncaster line via a new tunnel in the central city connecting with existing stations.
 Then, at the end of May, a report commissioned by Infrastructure Victoria and produced by engineering consultants Arup found that MM2 would be more beneficial to the city than either of the two road projects being promoted ahead of the state election in November.
 The analysis suggested that MM2 would have a transformative impact on road congestion and consequently on the efficient transport of freight, but would be unlikely to ever produce a positive cost-benefit ratio using traditional methodology.
 The report attributed this in part to the enormous capital cost of the project, which it estimated at $20.3 billion.

 In August 2018, plans released for the state government's Suburban Rail Loop included demand modelling maps depicting MM2 as a component of the city's future rail network.
 However, the government refused to immediately commit to the tunnel as part of its election platform.
 The opposition expressed in-principle support for the project but also refrained from promising its implementation.
 The Framework plan for Fishermans Bend, released in 2018 by the State Government, showed two route options for the western section of the tunnel between Southern Cross station and Newport station.
 One option includes a station in the proposed Employment Precinct, near the future University of Melbourne Engineering campus, while the southern option included a station in the proposed residential district of Wirraway on Plummer St.

 A leaked long-term plan produced by Transport for Victoria also included the tunnel, and suggested that the western section should be built first, followed by the originally proposed eastern section.
 In 2021, the tunnel was fully supported by Infrastructure Victoria and was included in its 30-year infrastructure plan for Victoria, with the agency describing it as a "city shaping project that will provide a significant uplift in rail services, relieve future pressure on the public transport network, improve access to jobs and services and provide urban renewal opportunities in key precincts".

+In 2024, the Allan government committed to revised locations for the two proposed Fishermans Bend stations, and an additional proposed station serving the Docklands area.

 Proposed operations

-The Stage 4 service plan in the 2012 NDPMR suggested that the tunnel – terminating at Fishermans Bend – would carry 15 trains an hour in peak times, most running the full length of the line from Mernda.
+The Stage 4 service plan in the 2012 NDPMR suggested that the tunnel – terminating at Fishermans Bend – would carry 15 trains an hour in peak times, most running the full length of the line from Mernda and Hurstbridge.
 However, no service plan has been publicly released for the longer tunnel to Newport as of 2018.